-Slurred speech, uncoordinated movements, and lowered inhibitions: it’s easy to tell when a person has been drinking.
-However, identifying a deeper addiction problem may not be so black and white.
+It’s easy to tell when a person has been drinking.
+Signs include slurred speech, uncoordinated movements, lowered inhibitions, and alcohol breath.
+However, identifying a deeper addiction may not be so black and white.

-Alcoholics may be able to hide many of the more obvious symptoms of addiction for a long period of time before a friend, colleague, or family member can put the pieces together to see that their loved one’s strange behavior is a sign of a much bigger problem.
-Too often the addicted person and the people around them choose to ignore it, or find themselves in a state of denial about the realities of the alcohol addiction.
+Alcoholics may be able to hide many of the more obvious symptoms of addiction for a long period of time.
+Too often the addicted person and the people around them choose to ignore the addiction, or find themselves in a state of denial about the realities of the alcohol addiction.

-If you suspect that a friend or loved one is addicted to alcohol, pay attention to the warning signs.
-Certain behaviors may indicate that a person’s pattern of drinking is the result of alcohol addiction.
+Pay attention to the warning signs if you suspect that a friend or loved one is addicted to alcohol.
+Certain behaviors may indicate that a person’s pattern of drinking is the result of addiction.

 Signs of alcoholism include:

-- Feeling compelled or having strong cravings to drink
+- feeling compelled or having uncontrollable cravings to drink

-- Having a tolerance to alcohol so that you need to consume increasingly larger amounts of alcohol in order to experience the same “feel-good” effects
+- having a “tolerance” to alcohol so that you need to consume increasingly larger amounts of alcohol in order to experience the same effects

-- Storing alcohol in unlikely places, such as at work, in your car, or in unusual places in your house
+- storing alcohol in hidden places, such as at work, in your car, or in unusual places in your house

-You may also experience physical symptoms when you are unable to drink.
-These are signs of a physical addiction—that is, your body feels it is unable to act and function as it should without the alcohol.
+You may also experience physical symptoms (known as “withdrawal”) when you’re unable to drink.
+These symptoms are signs of a physical addiction, when your body feels it’s unable to act and function as it should without the alcohol.
 These symptoms include:

-No laboratory or diagnostic test can confirm an alcohol addiction.
-Instead, addiction is a diagnosis of exclusion—when all behaviors and health problems are taken into consideration, your doctor may determine that your drinking is in fact an addiction, not just alcohol abuse.
+There is no simple diagnostic test to confirm an alcohol addiction.
+Rather, addiction is a diagnosis of exclusion.
+When all behaviors and health problems are taken into consideration, your doctor may determine that your drinking is in fact an addiction.

 To reach a more informed conclusion, some doctors use questionnaires to evaluate your dependence on alcohol as well as your behavior when you consume it.
 Your family members, colleagues, and friends may also be asked to answer similar questions.
-Together, these may be able to help your doctor understand the root of your problem, the behaviors that trigger drinking, and the best course of treatment for your specific situation.
+They may be able to help your doctor understand the root of your problem as well as any behaviors that trigger drinking.
+Knowing this will help your doctor determine the best course of treatment for your specific situation.